akshaypulla/COPD/readme.md

     _(Note: Assuming the user is already in the project directory /Users/akshaypulla/Desktop/COPD)_

 2.  **Install dependencies:**
-    Navigate to the project directory and install the required libraries using pip:
+    Navigate to the project directory and install the required libraries using pip.
+The necessary libraries are listed in `requirements.txt`.
     ```bash
-    pip install pandas numpy scikit-learn matplotlib seaborn
+    pip install -r requirements.txt
     ```

 ## Usage